 Specific functions and responsibilities of the Personnel Commission include applications, examinations, classifications, and other rules and regulations pertaining to employment, and appeals from disciplinary action.
 By provisions of the California Education Code, it is composed of three members appointed for three-year terms with the term of one member expiring each year.
 One commissioner is appointed by the Board of Education, one by the Board of Education upon nomination by classified employees of the District, and the third by the other two commissioners.

-- Mr. Najeeb Khoury, Vice-Chairperson (appointed by the Personnel Commission)
+- Mr. Najeeb Khoury, Chairperson (appointed by the Personnel Commission)

-- Mr. Aram Ordubegian, Member (appointed by the Board of Education)
+- Mr. Aram Ordubegian, Vice-Chairperson (appointed by the Board of Education)

 - Dr. Darneika Watson, Chief Human Resources and Operations Officer/Director, Classified Personnel, acts as the Secretary to the Personnel Commission.

 The Personnel Commission holds regular monthly meetings that are normally open to the public.*

 *Modified Personnel Commission Meeting Procedures Due to COVID-19

 The District is committed to ensuring the health and safety of our entire Glendale Unified community.
 Pursuant to Executive Order N-29-20 issued by Governor Gavin Newsom on March 17, 2020, the Personnel Commission meetings will be closed to the public until social distancing directives have been lifted.
 An interested party may address the Commission concerning any subject that lies within the Commission's jurisdiction.
 Due to the Personnel Commission meetings being closed to the public at this time, any comments and/or inquires by an interested party may be emailed to the Personnel Commission at email@example.com.